Best thing about Bovada:

 That's a long-term average.
 In the short term, your loss will likely be a little higher, because you'll probably have to play for a long time before you hit the jackpot.
 For more on this, see my separate article on average loss.

 Understand that your average loss is based on how much money you play, not how much money you take with you.
 For example, you might think, "Okay, I'm bringing $500, and the slots take an average of 8%, so I should lose about $40."
 Not even.
-You'll go through that $500 about half an hour if you play $1.50 per spin, and lose an average of $40 on that.
+You'll probably go through that $500 about half an hour if you play $1.50 per spin, and lose an average of $40 on that.
 But then when you play the $460 or so that you got out of the machine, you'll expect to lose 8% of that, etc. Losing a bit every time you replay your bankroll is called the grind.
 The casino grinds you down.
 It doesn't matter whether your return is 90% or 99%, if you play long enough at any game you'll eventually lose all your money.

 Play slots online